archanabarik/Spot-the-difference/README.md

-# difference
+# spot difference
-Game to find the difference between two
+Game to find the difference between two smiley